Stories

 Indian culture in Newfoundland

-Bageshree Vaze says she learned about the diversity of Indian culture while growing up in St. John's.
+Bageshree Vaze says she learned about the diversity of Indian culture while growing up in St. John’s.
 Immigrants from all regions and cultures of India socialized together in Newfoundland because their numbers were not sufficient to form separate associations.
-She feels fortunate to have experienced first hand the cultural diversity of her home country.
+She feels fortunate to have experienced firsthand the cultural diversity of her home country.

 Community Family Education Indian Culture Mentality Multiculturalism Diversity Provincialism Dance